 |Istanbul Ataturk Airport to Manila||Stop-over at Doha, Qatar|

-Find the best hotel prices in Turkey in the search box below.
+Find the best hotel prices in Turkey by comparing all top travel sites with just one search below.

-And here is a summary of our expenses.
+And here is a summary of our Turkey travel expenses to help you estimate your Turkey travel budget.
 Note that the cost reflected is for one person.
 Meals and accommodation is shared by two.
 The exchange rate I used (3.22 TRY: 1 EUR) was based on the prevailing rate when we traveled, that is, last March 2016.

 |Item||TRY (Turkish Lira)|